-considers certain factors, including the identity of the party concerned and its interest in the matter; whether the issue is material and substantiated; whether there is a link between the enterprise's activities and the issue raised in the specific instance; the relevance of applicable law and procedures including court rulings; how similar issues have been, or are being, treated in other domestic or international proceedings; and whether a consideration of the issues would contribute to the purposes and effectiveness of the Guidelines.57 However, the mere fact that similar issues have been, or are being, treated in other domestic or international proceedings does not necessarily mean that the issues do not merit further consideration by the NCP.
-As a matter of fact, such prior or parallel domestic or international proceedings do not bar further consideration by the NCP.
-Rather, the NCP may undertake further consideration of the issues if it is satisfied that such endeavour "could make a positive contribution to the resolution of the issues and would not create serious prejudice for either of the parties involved in these other proceeding or cause a contempt of court situation".
-58
+- the identity of the party concerned and its interest in the matter. - whether the issue is material and substantiated. - whether there seems to be a link between the enterprise's activities and the issue raised in the specific instance. - the relevance of applicable law and procedures, including court rulings. - how similar issues have been, or are being, treated in other domestic or international proceedings. - whether the consideration of the specific issue would contribute to the purposes and effectiveness of the Guidelines.

+However, the mere fact that similar issues have been, or are being, treated in other domestic or international proceedings does not necessarily mean that the issues do not merit further consideration by the NCP.
+As a matter of fact, parallel domestic or international proceedings do not bar further consideration by the NCP.
+Rather, the NCP may undertake further consideration of the issues if satisfied that such endeavour "could make a positive contribution to the resolution of the issues raised and would not create serious prejudice for either of the parties involved in these other proceedings or cause a contempt of court situation."

-Where the NCP determines that issues raised in a specific instance deserve further consideration, it offers its good offices and attempts to assist the parties resolve the issues in a consultative and facilitative manner.
-At this stage, the NCP consults with the parties and, where necessary, seek advice from the business community, worker organizations, other non-governmental organizations and relevant experts.
-59 It may also consult with NCPs in other countries and seek the guidance of the Investment Committee if it has any doubt about the proper interpretation of the Guidelines in particular circumstances.
-60 In consultation with the parties the NCP may establish a reasonable timeframe within which the parties should discuss and resolve the issues.
-61 In addition, the NCP may offer or facilitate access to consensual and non-adversarial means of dispute settlement including conciliation or mediation.62 However, conciliation or mediation strategies are adopted by the NCP only if the parties to the specific instance agree to such strategies and only if they are committed to participate in conciliation or mediation in good faith.63
+Where the NCP determines that issues raised in a specific instance deserve further consideration, it offers its good offices and attempts to assist the parties in resolving the issues in a consultative and facilitative manner.
+At this stage, the NCP consults with the parties and, where necessary, seeks advice from the business community, worker organizations, other non-governmental organizations, and relevant experts.
+It may also consult with NCPs in other countries and seek the guidance of the Investment Committee if it has any doubt about the proper interpretation of the Guidelines in particular circumstances.
+62 In consultation with the parties the NCP may establish a reasonable timeframe within which the parties should discuss and resolve the issues.
+63 In addition, the NCP may offer or facilitate access to consensual and non-adversarial means of dispute settlement including conciliation or mediation.
+However, conciliation or mediation strategies are adopted by the NCP only if the parties to the specific instance agree to such strategies and only if they are committed to participate in conciliation or mediation in good faith.
+65